ivandavidov/minimal/README.md

 ## Future improvements

 * Add kernel modules and firmware.
-* Reorganize and simplify the ISO image generation script.
 * Allow individual overlay bundles to be downloaded and installed.
 * Add more overlay bundles.

-The above list is not fixed it may be updated at any time.
+The above list is not fixed and it may be updated at any time.
+Refer to the [issues](https://github.com/ivandavidov/minimal/issues) page where most of the MLL feature development is tracked.

 ## How to build